Presented by the ACM Special Interest Group on Design Automation.

 Award Committee: Selection will be made by the ACM Special Interest Group in Design Automation Executive Committee based on the recommendation of a Pioneer Award committee.
 The Committee will meet in the winter of each year to review nominations, review the recommendations of the Pioneer Award Committee, and make a selection.
 After selection, the committee will contact the recipient to ensure that the award will be accepted and he or she will be able to deliver the talk at the SIGDA Annual Member Meeting and Dinner at ICCAD.

-Schedule: The call for nominees will be published annually in Summer.
-Submission deadline is November 30th.
-The ACM SIGDA Executive Committee will meet in the winter to determine the award recipient(s).
+Schedule: The call for nominees will be published annually.
+The nomination deadline is Nov 30th.
+The ACM SIGDA Executive Committee will meet to determine the award recipient(s).
 The award will be announced at one or more subsequent SIGDA events and the awardee will be invited to give a talk on their work at a SIGDA-sponsored event.

 Selection/Basis for Judging: This award honors an individual who has made an outstanding technical contribution in the scope of electronic design automation throughout his or her lifetime.
 The award is based on the impact of the contributions as indicated above.
 Nominees from universities, industry, and government worldwide will be considered and encouraged.
 The award is not a best paper or initial original contribution award.
 Instead, it is intended for lifetime, outstanding contributions within the scope of electronic design automation, throughout the nominee’s lifetime.